muldis/Muldis_Object_Notation/spec/MUON_Feature_Comparison.md

 whitespace) comments, as an intentional difference from JavaScript, while MUON does support such comments.

-MUON provides an explicit possrep/syntax **Capsule** to indicate that a particular user-defined collection denotes a value or object of some user-defined type or class, while those using JSON tend to overload the meaning of the elements of an *object* to indicate either object type or
+MUON provides an explicit possrep/syntax **Article** to indicate that a particular user-defined collection denotes a value or object of some user-defined type or class, while those using JSON tend to overload the meaning of the elements of an *object* to indicate either object type or